Location Performance Score: The New Way to Measure Your Business Impact

 Conversions: The relationship between online interactions and offline visits.

-Why LPS Matters for Multi-Location Businesses
+Why Does LPS Matter for Multi-Location Businesses?

 1. A Standardized Performance Metric